-You will not have access to the Applicant Portal until the Part 2 application window opens as described in the calendar.
+The Applicant Portal will be open for a three-day submission window, during which applicants will have access to complete and submit Part 2 of the application.
+Applicants will not have access to the portal prior to the dates below.
 However, we urge you to use this document to prepare your responses and material well in advance so you will have them ready to upload once the system opens.